Adventurer13/ExpandedWoodworkingVGP/README.md

 ## Found a Bug?
-Make sure you have developer mode enabled in Rimworld before creating a bug report, then create a bug report [here](https://github.com/Qwynn/ExpandedWoodworkingVG/issues).
+Make sure you have developer mode enabled in Rimworld before creating a bug report, then create a bug report [here](https://github.com/Adventurer13/ExpandedWoodworkingVG/issues).
 Please provide your exported HugsLib log.

 ## Older Versions
-All current and past versions can be downloaded from [GitHub](https://github.com/Qwynn/ExpandedWoodworkingVG/releases).
+All current and past A17 versions can be downloaded from [GitHub](https://github.com/Adventurer13/ExpandedWoodworkingVG/releases).
+All past A16 versions can be downloaded from [GitHub](https://github.com/Qwynn/ExpandedWoodworkingVG/releases).